Idzumikatsu/crm/docs/KUBERNETES_DESIGN.md

 An initial Helm chart named `schedule-app` lives in `infra/k8s/helm/schedule-app` and deploys the monolith together with a PostgreSQL database and RabbitMQ broker.
+Database migrations are executed by a `pre-install`/`pre-upgrade` Helm hook that waits for the database using the `wait-for-db.sh` script.
+Completed migration Jobs are deleted automatically so they do not clutter the namespace.

 ## Observability